asrainaldi/Week1ChallengeNBS/Product Backlog.md

 - As a staff member i would like to be able to search for a user booking by name so i can find a booking
 <br/>

+Total effort of 76 story points.
+If we assume 5 point per day per developer = 3 weeks of just development time.
+Will need to acount for planning, testing, deploying and feedback.

 Priority is describred by using the MoSCoW per release sechedule
 - Must have
 - Should have